Benjaminrogala/BSR-Projects/README.md

 # BSR-Projects
-This project was done in an attempt to see what i can create in a weekend, this is not financial advice, nor should these models be considered particularly accurate for predicting stock prices
+This project was done to see what I could create over a weekend.
+This is not financial advice, nor should these models be considered particularly accurate for predicting stock prices.